ubcgif/2024-heagy-ualberta/README.md

 # Geophysical electromagnetics: imaging the subsurface from shallow to deep

-_Lindsey J. Heagy, Douglas W. Oldenburg, Fernando Pérez and Laurens Beran_
+_Lindsey J. Heagy and Douglas W. Oldenburg_

 ![thumbnail](./abstract/thumbnail.png)